TemariVirus/zxc/README.md

 zxc is comprised of 2 binaries: `zig` and `zxc`.

+### `zig`

 `zig` is a drop-in replacement for your regular Zig.
 It runs the appropriate Zig version upon startup.
-As it contains interactive prompts to get default Zig versions and confirm installations, it also supports environment variables for answering these prompts in non-interactive environments (they are ignored in interactive environments):
+As it contains interactive prompts to get default Zig versions and confirm installations, it also supports environment variables for answering these prompts in non-interactive environments (e.g., when run from a Bash script):

 - `ZXC_DEFAULT_ZIG_VERSION` - The Zig version to use when it cannot be automatically detected.
 - `ZXC_ALWAYS_INSTALL` - If non-empty, new Zig versions are always installed.

+These environment variables are ignored when running `zig` directly from the CLI.

+### `zxc`

 `zxc` is a CLI tool for managing installed Zig versions.
 This includes: installing, listing, and removing Zig versions.
 More detailed help can be viewed by running `zxc --help`.